2017 College Scholarship Contest

-Our 2015 "Words to be Heard" Scholarship Contest is now accepting entries from high school seniors in western Pennsylvania who plan to attend a four-year college or university in the Fall of 2015.
+Our 2017 "Words to be Heard" Scholarship Contest is now accepting entries from high school seniors in western Pennsylvania who plan to attend a two- or four-year college, university, or trade school in the Fall of 2017.

 We launched this program in 2007, and since that time have given away more than $100,000 to help students afford college.
 The details on how you can enter are below.

 What Do I Have to Do?

 We want you to submit your idea for a presentation that would discourage your peers from dangerous driving behaviors.
 You can focus on drunk driving, texting while driving, or any other form of distracted driving.
 The presentation can be a video, website, essay, brochure, or some other option that you come up with on your own.
 Be as creative as you'd like!